IntensiveCoLearning/english_3rd/MoonHub0503.md

 ### **💎 Summary**

 GameFi reshapes in-game ownership and value distribution through blockchain technology.
 Its core lies in combining entertainment with potential economic收益.
 However, it is also a high-risk and rapidly changing field. **A successful strategy is to prioritize projects that are genuinely fun to play and have sustainable economic models.
-Place the fun of "play" first, and view "earn" as a possible bonus.**
+Place the fun of “play” first, and view “earn” as a possible bonus.**

-Hope this systematic introduction is helpful!
-If you are more interested in a specific type of GameFi game (e.g., card games, metaverses), I can provide more detailed analysis.
 <!-- DAILY_CHECKIN_2025-09-26_END -->
 <!-- Content_END -->
 ## 🌊 How Do Typhoons Form?